manuscriptmastr/kafi/README.md

-# coffee-cli
+# kafi

-I love pour over coffee.
+I love brewing coffee.
 It is so many disciplines — cuisine, art, science, therapy — rolled into a 14 minute daily routine.
 I love the innovation happening in the coffee industry, from crazy but wonderful drinks like espresso tonic to new processes like anaerobic fermentation to newer exporters like the Nano Challa Cooperative.

-Over the COVID-19 pandemic, I began to keep a journal of my daily brew, including notes on variables like coffee origin, grind size, and pour time.
+Over the COVID-19 pandemic, I began to keep a journal of my daily V60 pourover, including notes on variables like coffee origin, grind size, and pour time.
 It was extremely helpful and pushed my technique drastically.
 Still, keeping a handwritten journal for a 14-minute routine was tedious — in most cases, my grind or coffee did not change, but for the sake of clarity, I wanted to include all these variables in every journal entry.

 Recently, I began following [James Hoffmann's channel](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ).
 Three of his videos particularly inspired me: